-One Riverway, Suite 2020 Houston, Texas 77050 (713) 595-1460

-PROXY STATEMENT 2015 ANNUAL MEETING OF STOCKHOLDERS GENERAL
+One Riverway, Suite 2020 Houston, Texas 77050 (713) 595-1460 PROXY STATEMENT 2015 ANNUAL MEETING OF STOCKHOLDERS GENERAL

-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Princeton Capital Corporation a Maryland corporation (the "Company," "we," "us" or "our"), for use at the Company's 2015 Annual Meeting of Stockholders (the "Annual Meeting") to be held on [●], [●], 2015, at 9:30 a.m.
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Princeton Capital Corporation a Maryland corporation (the "Company," "we," "us" or "our"), for use at the Company's 2015 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Tuesday, August 11, 2015, at 9:30 a.m.
 Central Time at One Riverway, Houston, Texas 77056 and at any postponements or adjournments thereof.
-This proxy statement, the accompanying proxy card and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2014 (the' Annual Report") are first being sent to stockholders on or about [●], 2015.
+This proxy statement, the accompanying proxy card and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2014 (the "Annual Report") are first being sent to stockholders on or about July 17, 2015.

 We encourage you to vote your shares, either by voting in person at the Annual Meeting or by granting a proxy (i.e., authorizing someone to vote your shares).
 If you properly sign and date the accompanying proxy card, and the Company receives it in time for the Annual Meeting, the persons named as proxies will vote the shares registered directly in your name in the manner that you specified.
 This proxy statement is also available via the Internet at www.princetoncapitalcorp.com (under the "Investor Relations" section).
-The website also includes electronic copies of the form of proxy and the Company's Annual Report on Form 10-K. If your shares are registered in the name of a bank or brokerage firm, you may be eligible to vote your shares electronically via the Internet or by telephone.
+The website also includes electronic copies of the form of proxy and the Annual Report.
+If your shares are registered in the name of a bank, brokerage firm or other nominee, you may be eligible to provide voting instructions to your bank, broker or other nominee to attend the meeting via the Internet or by telephone.
 This program provides eligible stockholders who receive a copy of the Company's Annual Report on Form 10-K and proxy statement, either by paper or electronically, the opportunity to vote via the Internet or by telephone.
 If your voting form does not reference Internet or telephone voting information, please complete and return the paper proxy card in the pre-addressed, postage-paid envelope provided.